 “A good listener is not only popular everywhere, but after a while he knows something.” –Wilson Mizner

 Learning to listen can also give the person seeking answers the ability to express him or herself more readily.
-When we give others the ability to speak without interruption, it means we are actually concerned with what they have to say.
+When we give others the ability to speak without interruption, it means we are listening to what they have to say.

 Too often, we cannot listen without trying to butt in and give our response without hearing the entire story.
 In other words, we cannot stop talking long enough to listen, and therefore it places us in the position of being misunderstood.